-SUBJECT: EXCLUSIVITY AGREEMENTS & SPONSORSHIPS 4.6.10 upport, products or services being provided or submitting the draft agreement to AGLC: Valu ue of Agreement Due Date for Submission \$5,0 \$10 \$10 s than \$5,000 001 to \$10,000 ,001 to \$100,000 0,001 to 1,000,000 r \$1,000,000 15 days prior to start date 20 days prior to start date 30 days prior to start date 45 days prior to start date 60 days prior to start date 4.6.11 Proposed agreements in which the start date predates its referral to AGLC will not be entertained or considered for any reason.
-SPONSORSHIPS 4.6.12 Sub mer Sponsorship may only involve a publicly advertised contest (see Subsection 4.6.14) or the unconditional donation of cash or merchandise, a trophy, and/or a prize, by a licensee, agency or supplier, directly to an event or team.
-(Amended Nov 2022) 4.6.13 3 A licensee, agency or supplier may sponsor or co-sponsor an ever team with the following conditions: a) brand name may be used only if the event or ed and not geared toward minors; and b) licensee may sponsor an event involving uor is not mentioned in any way.
-4.6.14 4.6.14 Sponsorship or co-sponsorship of a publicly advertised allowed with the following restrictions: a) participation in a cor purchase or consum ntest or raffle must not be conditional on the ption of liquor; b) • by a liquor supplier must be directed only egal drinking age; and c) if the contest is con must also comply wi ducted on licensed premises, the licensee th Subsection 5.7.1 4.6.15 Sponsorship promoting a specific brand of liquor in a Class A, B, or C licensed premises requires the prior approval of AGLC.
+- 4.6.12 Sponsorship may only involve a publicly advertised contest (see Subsection 4.6.14) or the unconditional donation of cash or merchandise, a trophy, and/or a prize, by a licensee, agency or supplier, directly to an event or team.
+(Amended Nov 2022) - 4.6.13 A licensee, agency or supplier may sponsor or co-sponsor an event or team with the following conditions: - a) a liquor supplier or brand name may be used only if the event or team is adult-oriented and not geared toward minors; and - b) a Class A, B, C or D licensee may sponsor an event involving minors as long as liquor is not mentioned in any way. - 4.6.14 Sponsorship or co-sponsorship of a publicly advertised contest is allowed with the following restrictions: - a) participation in a contest or raffle must not be conditional on the purchase or consumption of liquor; - b) a contest sponsored by a liquor supplier must be directed only towards persons of legal drinking age; and - c) if the contest is conducted on licensed premises, the licensee must also comply with Subsection 5.7.1 - 4.6.15 Sponsorship promoting a specific brand of liquor in a Class A, B, or C licensed premises requires the prior approval of AGLC.
 All other eligible sponsorships do not require the approval of AGLC.